The Demigod Diaries: Percy Jackson and the Staff of Hermes

-Set on September 18, a month after the end of The Last Olympian, before Percy Jackson and Jason Grace's switch by Hera and narrated by Percy, the story follows Percy and Annabeth Chase as their date is interrupted by Hermes.
+Set a month after the end of The Last Olympian, before Percy and Jason's switch by Hera and narrated by Percy, the story follows Percy and Annabeth as their date is interrupted by Hermes.
 His staff, the caduceus, has been stolen while he was delivering a package to Janus.
 However, Hermes knows who the thief is: the fire breathing giant Cacus.
 Percy agrees to the quest on the condition that Hermes do something for him.
 Percy and Annabeth manage to locate Cacus to the sewers where he admits to the theft, though it is implied that stealing it was not his idea.

 Percy and Annabeth fight Cacus up to the surface where Percy tricks him into dropping the caduceus while Annabeth uses a construction crane to pick him up and fling him away.
 Percy has the staff transform into a laser and he blows up Cacus in mid air.
 Percy and Annabeth return the staff to Hermes who implies that the theft of his staff was due to something far more sinister, but he tells the two to not worry about it.
 Hermes then fulfills his promise to Percy, sending him and Annabeth to celebrate their one-month anniversary in Paris, France.

 Leo Valdez and the Quest for Buford

-Set between the events of The Lost Hero and The Son of Neptune and narrated by Leo Valdez, the story follows Leo who is in the process of trying to build the Argo II.
+Set between the events of The Lost Hero and The Son of Neptune and narrated by Leo, the story follows him in the process of trying to build the Argo II.
 He is missing the syncopator needed to help the engine run smoothly.
-Upon his friends Jason Grace and Piper McLean coming to check on him, he reveals that due to the misplaced syncopator, the Argo II is in danger of exploding in one hour.
+Upon his friends Jason and Piper coming to check on him, he reveals that due to the misplaced syncopator, the Argo II is in danger of exploding in one hour.
 The part, and its backup, are within an animated drawer named Buford who ran away after Leo accidentally wiped him down with Windex instead of Pledge.
 The trio agree to go into the woods to find Buford.

 While chasing Buford in the woods, Leo, Jason, and Piper immediately come into conflict with the maenads, the maniac followers of Dionysus, the god of Wine.
 They deduce that Leo is not Dionysus and chase after the three.
 Knowing that they cannot kill them, as that would risk Dionysus cursing them, Jason chases after Buford while Leo and Piper lead the maenads back to Bunker 9 and use Hephaestus' golden cage to entrap them.
 Jason returns with Buford and Leo is able to insert the syncopator with only seconds to spare.
 The rest of Hephaestus Cabin celebrate Argo II's completion while Chiron and Argus ship the maenads to Atlantic City.